 Which is the best beach in Menorca?

-You should visit some beaches on the south of the island and some on the north to see the contrast.
+You should, however, try to visit some beaches on the south of the island and some on the north to see the contrast.
 The beaches of the south have white sand and calm, clear seas.
 The beach of north are wild and rugged.
 They’re equally beautiful but very different.

 Beaches to visit in the south of Menorca